- Read our review guidelines

-Pedal yaks tend to be wider to give them more stability in the water, as since you’re not using a paddle or your knees to stabilize yourself, this gives you the extra help to prevent the yak from capsizing.
+Pedal powered kayaks tend to be wider to give them more stability in the water, as since you’re not using a paddle or your knees to stabilize yourself, this gives you the extra help to prevent the yak from capsizing.

-With some of the pedal vessels, you will find that you can actually stand up in them, with some having a larger deck space or seats that can be moved out of the way.
+With some of the pedal drive fishing kayaks, you’ll find that you can actually stand up in them, with some having a larger deck space or seats that can be moved out of the way.
 Being able to stand up in your boat will give you more versatility for fishing, meaning you can cast your line more effectively and have better visibility.

-This means that while, for the most part, you’re sailing hands-free, you will need to occasionally control the direction of your craft using your rudder, which is commonly controlled by a handle close to the seat.
+This means that while effectively hands-free fishing, you will need to occasionally control the direction of your craft using your rudder, which is commonly controlled by a handle close to the seat.

-While they are all designed with the same basic principle, pedal yaks are not all the same in practice.
+While they are all designed with the same basic principle, pedal driven kayaks are not all the same in practice.
 There are two main types of pedal kayak; one being the push pedal yak and the other being the rotational pedal yak.

 As you push down with each foot you’re powering the yak through the water but because each push of the foot makes you move, as soon as you stop pushing the pedals the yak will slow down very quickly.

-With rotational pedals you are using your whole legs to push them in a way similar to how you would normally pedal a bicycle.
+With a rotational pedal system you are using your whole legs to push them in a way similar to how you would normally pedal a bicycle.
 With these types of pedals you will often require more room in your cockpit, as you need to allow for the extra space needed for your legs to be able to move.

-Because of the rotational design, you will also find that you are able to pedal for longer with these ones than with the push pedals.
-Rotational pedals will also allow for a bit of the momentum to be maintained, even when you’ve stopped pedaling; just like when you’re riding a bike.
+Because of the design, you’ll also find that you’re able to pedal for longer.
+This type of drive will also allow for some momentum to be maintained, even when you’ve stopped pedaling; just like when you’re riding a bike.